techidaily/site-games-able/source/_posts/deleting-outdated-data-from-your-ps5-saved-games.md

 ![Man holding a PS5 controller playing PS5](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/Man-holding-a-ps5-controller-playing-ps5.jpg)

- This gives you the flexibility to[uninstall and re-download games on your PS5](https://www.makeuseof.com/how-to-uninstall-and-redownload-ps5-games/) with nothing to lose.
+ This gives you the flexibility to [uninstall and re-download games on your PS5](https://www.makeuseof.com/how-to-uninstall-and-redownload-ps5-games/) with nothing to lose.
 But how much space does leaving that saved data intact take away from your console?

 ## Should I Delete Saved Data Off My PS5?